etingof/apacheconfig/README.md

   --mergeduplicateoptions
-                        If the same option occurs more than once, the last one will be used in the resulting config dictionary --autotrue            Turn various forms of binary values in config into "1" and "0"
+                        If the same option occurs more than once, the last one will be used in the resulting config dictionary --namedblocks         Do not split tags by the first whitespace and turn the trailing part into a nested block --autotrue            Turn various forms of binary values in config into "1" and "0"
   --interpolatevars     Enable variable interpolation